Ellen Weston: Career

 Bewitched, Hawkins, and The Bob Newhart Show and in television movies such as Letters from Three Lovers (1973), Miracle on 34th Street (1973), The Questor Tapes (1974), and Revenge of the Stepford Wives (1980).

 The only feature film in which Weston has appeared was Dangerous Relations.

 In 1972, Weston co-wrote seven songs with singer Lesley Gore for Gore's MoWest debut album Someplace Else Now.
+Weston also wrote all of the songs on Lesley's 1976 album "Love Me By Name" produced by Quincy Jones.